By Carol Robinson

-You’ll probably hear quite a lot about the average PPI payout statistic, which is currently just over £2,000.
+You’ll probably hear quite a lot about the average PPI payout statistic, which is currently around £2,750.
 That figure is the average across the entirety of the industry.
 That is a representation of both those who are claiming alone and PPI companies claiming on behalf of individuals.

 From general industry figures and from our own observation, we can see a higher than average pay out against Lloyds.

 Further Reading: What is the average PPI refund?

 This is how Channel 4 reported the scandal.